By ProHobby™ | Ecological Systems Authority

 This matrix:

 Crucially, biofilms are adaptive.
-They thicken when food increases, thin when resources decline, and reorganize in response to environmental pressure.
+They thicken when food increases, thin when resources decline, and reorganise in response to environmental pressure.

 This adaptability is why mature tanks are forgiving — and why aggressive cleaning or medication collapses stability.
 The deeper mechanics of this are detailed in Biofilms — The Invisible Engine of Every Aquarium.